 However, they often use

 The reason why search engines are interested in the meta description is the same reason why web authors should use it.
 The Official Google Webmaster Central Blog explains:

-Platinum SEO Pack does this automatically.
+Platinum SEO Pack adds meta descriptions automatically.
 Once you install it, all posts with excerpts will also have meta descriptions.
 You don’t need to do anything else.
-(The same is true for All in One SEO Pack, on which Platinum SEO is based.)
+The same is true for All in One SEO Pack, on which Platinum SEO is based.

 If you want to use a meta description different from the excerpt for a particular post, go to the post editor and write one in the SEO Platinum Pack box, in the Description field.

-HeadSpace2 allows finer control of the head of HMTL pages and can do that and much more, but does absolutely nothing by default.
-(Which is one reason why it is among my favourite WordPress plugins.)
+HeadSpace2 allows finer control of the head of HMTL documents and can do that and much more, but does nothing by default.
 Setting it to generate meta descriptions from excerpts is easy:

 - Go to HeadSpace Settings › Page Settings